If you're a creative type who wants to research, interview and write, then a career in magazine journalism might be for you

 - law for journalists.

 Smaller organisations that recruit directly may not be able to provide such opportunities.

 The Periodicals Training Council (PTC) is the training arm of the Professional Publishers Association (PPA), the magazine industry body.

 Courses run by the NCTJ, throughout the country and online, are well recognised in the industry.
-The NCTJ accredits courses at over 40 colleges and universities across the country.
+The NCTJ accredits courses at more than 40 colleges and universities across the country.
 The focus remains on newspaper journalism, but there are many more multimedia courses reflecting industry and societal changes in recent years.

 There is no fixed career path in magazine journalism.
-You may progress from staff writer to sub-editor, section head and chief editor.
-Or you may move across into marketing, television journalism or public relations (PR).
+You may progress from staff writer to sub-editor, section head and chief editor, or you may move across into marketing, television journalism or public relations (PR).